Top of page

 Immigrant and Refugee Student Resource Center (IRSRC)

 The IRSRC provides services and resources for immigrant, refugee, and undocumented students.
-In addition to advising and immigration resources, the center offers legal referrals and Prop 308 assistance.
+In addition to advising and immigration resources to apply to the College, the center offers legal referrals and Prop 308 assistance as noted below.

 Prop 308